ndustrialio/ndustrialio-python/README.md

 ## Test worker
 You can instead subclass `TestWorker` to ease in worker development.  `TestWorker` looks for a file named `config.json` in its root folder.
-Value access is the same as `BaseWorker`, but value updating is not supportd.
+Value access is the same as `BaseWorker`, but value updating is not supported.